chit786/study-cypress-gradle/README.md

 # What will the command do is following :
-- Create docker images for cypress and PHPApp(our sample application under test)
+- Create docker images for cypress and pyApp(our sample application under test)
 - Brings up the container from the images above
 - Run the tests
 - Bring down / clean up the containers